Eggplant salads and appetizers: Western Europe and Latin America

 Caviar d'aubergine is prepared in southern France.
 Baked, peeled aubergine is mixed with garlic, tomato, parsley, lemon juice, and finally olive oil.
 It is served as an appetizer with French bread, possibly along with olive tapenade.

 Caponata is a Sicilian eggplant relish made from chopped fried vegetables (mostly eggplants and peppers), seasoned with celery, olives and capers, in a sweet sour sauce.
 Today, caponata is typically used as a side dish or appetizer, but, since the 18th century, it has sometimes been used as a main course.

 Berenjena a la vinagreta is a typical appetizer in Hispanosphere made from boiled eggplants in a vinaigrette.
 The eggplant is usually salted to remove moisture then boiled until soft and then placed into a vinaigrette with garlic and various herbs or spices.
 In Argentina the eggplants will rest in the vinaigrette, often containing plenty of oil, for several days and then is eaten as part of a picada before a meal.
-In Spain it can be found along other pinchos at tapas bars.
+In Spain, it can be found along other pinchos at tapas bars.
 In Catalonia region, eggplant is roasted and seasoned with olive oil in the dish escalivada.

-Cultural references

-In the 1973 Soviet film comedy Ivan Vasilievich: Back to the Future which partly takes place in the reign of Ivan the Terrible, a lavish royal banquet features several tub-sized bowls of genuine sturgeon caviar and red caviar, and a tiny golden dish of "eggplant caviar from overseas".
-The joke is that in 16th-century Moscow, eggplants would have been hard-to-obtain luxuries compared with Caspian Sea sturgeon caviar.